jliottard/music-list-player/README.md

 ### On Windows

-To build the application executable, assuming that you have the `dev_requirements.txt` packages installed in your Python virtual environment, that you have that virtual environment is activated and that VLC is installed on your Windows OS at the `C:\Program Files\VideoLAN\VLC` location, run the PyInstaller from the repository directory with:
+To build the application executable, assuming that you have the `python_requirements/dev_requirements.txt` packages installed in your Python virtual environment, that you have that virtual environment is activated and that VLC is installed on your Windows OS at the `C:\Program Files\VideoLAN\VLC` location, run the PyInstaller from the repository directory with:

 ```powershell
 .\scripts\build.ps1
 ```

 The executable's result is located in the `dist\music-list-player` directory.

 To clean the reposity of the build artefacts, remove the builds from the repository directory with:

 ```powershell
 .\scripts\clean.ps1
 ```